www.gayguide.net

 (Close to the Petofi bridge, Metro stop Ferenc korut; Tram 4 or 6 Mester utca stop; 2, 2A Boraros ter stop; Bus 15 Boraros ter stop; Night Bus 906e Mester utca stop; 914, 950e Ferenc korut stop)

-Opening hours: Mondays to Thursdays 1 pm until 1 am, Fridays 1 pm until 2 am, Saturdays 1 pm until 6 am and Sundays 1 pm until 1 am.
+Opening hours: Mondays till Thursdays 1 pm until 1 am, Fridays 1 pm until 2 am, Saturdays 1 pm until 4 am (closing time may vary on Saturday) and Sundays 1 pm until 1 am.

 Have you visited this location?
 If so, tell us about it.
 Click here and let us know.